-- 4. To be provided with a copy of the audio tapes of the proceedings if requested. - E. Hearing procedures to be used are as follows: - 1.
-The hearing before the Disciplinary Committee is not subject to formal rules of evidence. - 2.
+- 1. The hearing before the Disciplinary Committee is not subject to formal rules of evidence. - 2.
 The Chair calls the session to order and reads the breach of rules as charged. - 3.
-The Chair will give an opportunity to the student and the Vice President of Instruction and Student Affairs to make an opening statement. - 4.
-The Vice President of Instruction and Student Affairs will present all pertinent information and/or witnesses regarding the claimed breach of rules as related to misconduct. - 5.
+The Chair will give an opportunity to the student and the Vice President of Academic and Student Services to make an opening statement. - 4.
+The Vice President of Academic and Student Services will present all pertinent information and/or witnesses regarding the claimed breach of rules as related to misconduct. - 5.
 The student, after hearing all evidence presented, may question the accuser or witnesses. - 6.
 The student will then have the opportunity to present his/her case, including all evidence and witnesses. - 7.
-The Vice President of Instruction and Student Affairs will have the right to question the student and/ or witnesses. - 8.
+The Vice President of Academic and Student Services will have the right to question the student and/or witnesses. - 8.
 The Disciplinary Committee will have the right to question the student and/or witnesses. - 9.
 The Disciplinary Committee will meet in private to render a recommendation. - 10.
 The Disciplinary Committee will notify the student by Certified Mail of its recommendation to the President within five (5) calendar days of the hearing.
-If the student is dissatisfied with the recommendation of the committee, he/she may, within five (5) calendar days of receipt of their recommendation, file an appeal with the President through the Vice President of Instruction and Student Affairs in reaching his/her decision. - 11.
-If the student files an appeal from the recommended decision of the disciplinary committee, the Vice President of Instruction and Student Affairs shall submit to the President the official record of the committee along with a summary of the evidence.
-On appeal, the President will consider the recommendation of the Vice President of Instruction and Student Affairs, the recommendation of the Disciplinary Committee, and the appeal information provided by the student.
+If the student is dissatisfied with the recommendation of the committee, he/she may, within five (5) calendar days of receipt of their recommendation, file an appeal with the President through the Vice President of Academic and Student Services in reaching his/her decision. - 11.
+If the student files an appeal from the recommended decision of the disciplinary committee, the Vice President of Academic and Student Services shall submit to the President the official record of the committee along with a summary of the evidence.
+On appeal, the President will consider the recommendation of the Vice President of Academic and Student Services, the recommendation of the Disciplinary Committee, and the appeal information provided by the student.
 No new evidence or testimony will be considered unless there is evidence of extenuating circumstances that would suggest receipt of additional evidence was necessary. - 12.
 The President shall issue her/his decision within seven (7) calendar days.
-The President may accept the recommendations of the Vice President of Instruction and Student Affairs, the Disciplinary Committee, or overturn or modify the recommended sanctions.
+The President may accept the recommendations of the Vice President of Academic and Student Services, the Disciplinary Committee, or overturn or modify the recommended sanctions.
 The decisions of the President shall be considered final.